 The following is the transcript of a presentation given by Alexander Wendt at Hiram College.
-For a response, see Timothy Burns’ piece in The World State Debate.
+For a response, see Timothy Burns’ essay in The World Orders Forum.

 Thank you Tyler for that very generous introduction, to James for inviting me, and to all of you for coming, and also to Tim Burns for sharing the podium with me.
 I very much look forward to his own take on this issue, and of course to all of your reactions as well.